 She started her career in international education as a research assistant at Fordham University in New York City.
 As an economics major at Fordham, she worked closely with the Fordham Law School and developed significant experience in legal research at Fordham and later at Bloomberg Law in New York, specializing in communications and legal research, skills that prove helpful daily.
 Mariana currently serves as the Administrative Operations Coordinator for Governmental Relations and has proven to be an invaluable asset to the team.

 New Community Relations Staff

-As part of this reorganization, I am pleased to announce that Cynthia Peña Sarrat and Jarrel Washington have joined our team as Directors of Community Relations.
+As part of this reorganization, I am pleased to announce that Jarrel Washington has joined our team as Director of Community Relations.